 Before the District amends boundaries, the District must first "propose and evaluate various scenarios with...the Plaintiffs and the Special Master in an effort to increase the integration of its schools."
 This process includes multiple opportunities for the Plaintiffs and Special Master to receive and comment on information as the District develops scenarios (rather than waiting to involve them after scenarios have already been developed) and to be involved in the evaluation of options before recommendations are presented to the Board.
 Once the District makes recommendations, it will be available to the Board, the public, and to the Plaintiffs and Special Master.
 Once the Board approves a set of recommendations, the parties will have additional time for review and resolution of remaining conflicts.
 If conflicts cannot be resolved, the Special Master shall submit recommendations to the Court in a report.

+Throughout the process, the District is committed to providing background information (like the demographic study) at key consultation points.
 Party input into the boundary review process is as follows (See Exhibit A):

 1. Inform/Consult/Involve